coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

     processing_class=tokenizer,
     train_dataset=dataset,
 )

 trainer.train()
 ```

 ### PPOTrainer Example

 Here’s a minimal example of using `PPOTrainer` from Hugging Face’s `trl` library to fine-tune an LLM using Proximal Policy Optimization (PPO).
-This example assumes you have a dataset and models ready.
+This example assumes there is a dataset and models ready.

 #### Code Example